 Getting There

-View from back alley in Cinque Terre.
+View from a back alley in Cinque Terre.

 MAKE SURE YOU CHECK WHEN THE LAST TRAIN LEAVES FROM LA SPEZIA TO FLORENCE!
 It’s never any fun being abandoned at the end of a long day without your belongings and having to book a hostel or hotel last minute.
-Trust us.
+Trust me.

 Once you arrive at La Spezia, find the ticket booth inside the train station.
 Basically, just follow the crowd.
 We found that most people spoke English in case you have to ask anyone for directions.
 Here (or at Levanto), you have the choice of purchasing a EUR 8,00 Cinque Terre card that grants you access into the towns, or a EUR 16,00 Cinque Terre card that grants you access into the towns and the trains that go between them.
 GO WITH THE EUR 16,00 CARD!!!

-Sara and Gabby enjoying the view on the way from Vernazza to Monterosso al Mare.
+Me and Gabby enjoying the view on the way from Vernazza to Monterosso al Mare.

 Gabby wandering around the back alleys of Vernazza, Cinque Terre.